almostimplemented/average-degree/README.md

 The graph is defined inside the class `GraphState`.
 Referring back to my high level solution, the method `GraphState.processHashtags(Set[String],Long)` takes as input a set of hashtags and a timestamp (milliseconds since the epoch).
-Internally, it has two `ListBuffer` objects which store the past hour's set of nodes and edges.
+Internally, it has two `ListBuffer` objects which store the past minute's set of nodes and edges.
 Through careful insertion/deletion logic, these lists remain in sorted order from oldest to newest.
 This provides an efficient way to inspect which nodes/edges are expired.
 The function `GraphState.audit(Long)` performs this inspection.
 It consists of first checking if the passed `Long` is more recent that the current timestamp.